ordilabs/live/README.md

 ## Setup

 We use Docker to containerize all microservices and you `just` need to run a few recipies (see below) to get your devbox `up` and running.
-When your systems prerquisites are already met, usually in under 15 minutes.
+When your systems prerequisites are already met, usually in under 15 minutes.

 ### prerequisites